magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -  **Deployment fixes**

     -  JIRA-MAGECLOUD-2603-->Now maintenance mode is enabled at the start of the deploy phase and disabled at the end.
-If the deployment fails, the site remains in maintenance mode until deployment issues are resolved.
-Previously, the site resumed operation even if the deployment failed, and customers were not aware of configuration or other issues that can cause site errors or outages.
+If the deployment fails, the site remains in maintenance mode until the deployment issues are resolved.

-    -  Reworked the deploy phase validation checks to downgrade the error level for the following deployment issues from `CRITICAL` to `WARNING`.
-Instead of causing the deployment to fail immediately, customers get a warning about these issues with information about how to correct them after the deploy phase ends.
+    -  Reworked the deploy phase validation checks to downgrade the error level for the following deployment issues from `CRITICAL` to `WARNING` so that the deployment completes.
+Perviously, these issues caused the deployment to fail.

        -  ADMIN_EMAIL is not set on upgrade.

 	   -  ADMIN_EMAIL or ADMIN_USERNAME is associated with another account.